xErik/gdpr_ads/README.md

 ## Additional information

-Ads are quirky and Google Admob can be painful, Ad slots may not get filled by Admob sometimes, some VPNs do get get served with Ads.
+Google Admob can be painful, Ad slots may not get filled by Admob sometimes, not sure if VPNs play well with Admob.

 Please open issues here: